MiloBuwalda/uva-prog-c/20 Lectures/000 Week 0/00 Wednesday.md

   misconceptions.
 Last year, women made up 37% of the CS50 class!

 * 46% of CS50 students consider themselves among those "less comfortable."

-* Welcome to our 87 staff members!
-A special welcome to Matthew Chartier and Rob Bowden, our head teaching fellows.
-If you ever have a problem during the semester and you're not sure who to reach out to, contact Matt or Rob at heads@cs50.net.

-* The first ever CS50 Puzzle Day, sponsored by Facebook, will take place this Saturday!
-If you're interested, sign up at cs50.net/register.
-Form a team with at least two members and up to four and compete to win gift certificates.
-A raffle for a Wii will also be held.

-* Dinner with CS50 and Facebook will happen this Friday night!
-RSVP at cs50.net/rsvp.

 ## Introduction to Computer Science (1:00–45:00)